Getting your Trinity Audio player ready...

 I noticed Jammer had loaded Aura of the Titans.
 Its title sequence flashed across the TV screen.

-It was funny; Jammer never missed a game night, but she definitely was not there to game with us.
-She only tagged along to get access to my PC RPG games.
+It was funny; Jammer never missed a game night, but she only tagged along to access my RPG PC collection.

-In the past, after the high school purges, we offered her a spot at the table.
+In the past, after the high school purges, we’d offered her a spot at the table.

-Pen-and-paper!
+Miniatures!
 She said that just to get under my skin.
-But she knew The Lords of Omni took us beyond that.
+She knew The Lords of Omni took us beyond that.

-I’ll admit, the first edition’s graphics were rudimentary, but setting that aside, Jammer dismissed The Lords of Omni as too dense.
-Instead, she chose to stay with her stale and repetitive PC games.
+I’ll admit, the first edition’s graphics were rudimentary, but setting that aside, Jammer also dismissed The Lords of Omni gaming rules as too dense.

-As for Myles, Gene, Nate, Weird Nikki, and myself, we were traditional role-players for life.
+As for Myles, Gene, Nate, Weird Nikki, and myself, we were traditional role-players—for life.
+Hell yeah, we were hardcore.
 Each game night, we created a unique story together.
-The outcomes always surprised us, and we loved it.
+Nothing could top that!

-Almost in the vein of a religious ceremony, Gene and Nate removed two large planks from the tabletop to reveal an inlaid holographic screen, the ultimate accessory for The Lords of Omni.
+Gene and Nate moved to opposite sides of the table, almost ceremoniously lifting large planks from the tabletop to reveal an inlaid holographic screen, the ultimate accessory for The Lords of Omni.

 Once powered on, our characters, environments, and monsters virtually came to life.
-Paired with our AR glasses, we watched our decisions play out in real time.
+Paired with our AR glasses, we could watch our decisions play out in real time.
 And in the fifth edition, the AI graphics simulated an anime style.

 I walked to each player’s station and prepped them.

-First, I placed the dice in the dice scanner trays.
-Although we embraced technology, we all agreed on the more opulent and vintage physical dice option.
+First, I placed the dice in the scanner trays.
+Although we embraced tech, we all agreed on the vintage physical dice package.

-Next, I unlocked ten-inch touch screens called cDecks from the underside of the table and flipped them into position.
+Next, I unlocked ten-inch touch screens called cDecks, flipping them into position.
 Each deck held our character sheets.

-I really had no place to talk, because most of my hoodie outfits tended to be black.
+I really had no place to talk—my closet reigned in black.

-I adjusted my hoodie and rifled through my magic bag.
-It was remarkable that the AR gave us the likeness of our characters sitting at the table.
-But we were geeks, and we all liked to sport some of our fineries to enhance the role-play.
+Even though the AR gave us the likeness of our characters sitting at the table.
+We were geeks, and we loved using accessories to spice up the role-play.

 A wave of fright washed over me.